Bow Creek Area Guide

 “Just south of the Olympic Park, Bromley-by-Bow is becoming a regeneration hotspot as hundreds of millions of pounds pour in to transform old industrial sites into a residential area” (Homes & Property, May 2018).

-Bow Creek sits at the centre of the east London regeneration story – connected to London’s financial centres old and new, invigorated by an influx of creative people and enhanced by sitting at the nexus of three of London’s most soothing waterways.
+Bow Creek sits at the centre of the east London regeneration story – connected to London’s financial centres old and new, invigorated by an influx of creative people and enhanced by sitting at the nexus of three of London’s most soothing waterways; the River Lea, the Limehouse Cut and Bow Creek itself.
 It’s a vibrant place, with a storied history of makers, creators and pioneers.
 Spanning eras, the folks of Bow have made matches, porcelain, gin, arthouse films - and history, with Bow Road becoming the epicentre of the Suffragette women’s enfranchisement movement in the early 1900s.

 These days the makers are in technology, creative industries and finance, attracted by convenient connectivity via DLR, tube, road and air transport links which will be supercharged when the area’s main tube station’s makeover is complete (new lifts have started the improvement, and then there’s a facelift forthcoming, thanks to Transport for London, who are investing in the area).
 It all adds up to a story of real opportunity for early buyers who’ll benefit from waterside living and rapidly improving infrastructure, both of which are strong indicators of future house price robustness as well as quality of life.